DavidGeeraerts/AI/Glossory.md

 ## Q

+---

 ## R

+### (RAG) Retrieval-Augmented Generation
+> is a technique in natural language processing (NLP) that combines retrieval-based methods with generative models to improve the quality and relevance of generated text.
+It is particularly useful in tasks like question answering, dialogue systems, and content creation, where both factual accuracy and contextual coherence are important.

+#### How RAG Works:

+1. Retrieval Phase:

+   Given an input (e.g., a question or prompt), the system retrieves relevant documents or passages from a large external knowledge source (e.g., Wikipedia, a database, or a curated corpus).
+   This is typically done using a dense retriever (e.g., a neural embedding model like DPR or BM25) to find the most semantically relevant information.

+2. Augmentation Phase:

+   The retrieved documents are combined with the original input to provide additional context for the generative model.

+3. Generation Phase:

+   A generative model (e.g., GPT, T5, or BART) uses the augmented input (original input + retrieved documents) to produce a coherent and contextually appropriate response.

+#### Key Benefits of RAG:

+- Factual Accuracy: By grounding the generation process in retrieved documents, RAG reduces the risk of generating incorrect or [hallucinated](#hallucination) information.
+- Contextual Relevance: The retrieved documents provide additional context, enabling the model to generate more relevant and detailed responses.
+- Scalability: RAG can leverage large external knowledge sources without requiring the generative model to memorize all information.

+#### Applications of RAG:

+- Question Answering: RAG can provide accurate answers by retrieving and synthesizing information from external sources.
+- Dialogue Systems: It enables chatbots to provide more informed and contextually appropriate responses.
+- Content Creation: RAG can assist in generating well-researched and factually accurate content.

+#### Challenges:

+- Retrieval Quality: The effectiveness of RAG depends heavily on the quality of the retrieval phase.
+Poor retrieval can lead to irrelevant or misleading information being used for generation.
+- Computational Cost: Combining retrieval and generation can be computationally expensive, especially when dealing with large knowledge bases.
+- Integration: Seamlessly integrating retrieved information into the generative process without introducing noise or redundancy can be challenging.

 ### Regularization
 > is a technique used in machine learning to prevent overfitting by adding a penalty term to the loss function.
 Regularization methods, such as L1 regularization (Lasso), L2 regularization (Ridge), and dropout, help reduce the complexity of the model and improve its generalization performance on unseen data.